 Fabianism:- Its main supporters are Pt.
 Jawahar lal Nehru and G.D.H.
 Cole.
-Its main features are:- main supporters are Fmile, Edonard Beetn and Pelot.
-Syndicalsim argue that Labour Union should form the authority of the state to implement the socialism.
-Its main features are as under.
+Its main features are:-

 - 1. Gradual changes and transition from capitalism to socialism. - 2.
 It rejects the surplus theory and class war theory of Marx. - 3.
 They advocate the implementation of socialistic principles by rational discussion and debate by the intellectual class. - 4.
 They support democratic state with parliamentary system. - 5.
 They support universal education for liberations of working class.